 1. Use Weatherstripping for Doors and Windows

 Weatherstripping is a thin layer of material used to close the gaps around windows and doors that can allow air and sound to seep through.
+By sealing these gaps, you can significantly reduce the amount of noise entering your office space.

 DIY Installation Tips: